nvh95/jsconf-korea2022/slides.md

 class: text-center
 ---

-# Some Open Source Tips
+# Some tips to start your OSS journey

 ---

-# How to choose a open source project to work on?
+# How to choose an open source project to work on?

-- Should be projects you use everyday
+- Should be projects you use every day
 <Tweet id="1543771988333715456" scale="0.65" />

 - Should solve your own problem